saplingphp/Sapling/README.md

 -----------
 In Sapling controllers aren't classes but closures associated with an URI pattern.
 When the requested URI matches the URI pattern, the closure is executed and whatever it **returns** is sent to the client as a response.

-Controllers should be registered in the file `bootstrap.php`, like so :
+Controllers should be registered in the file `bootstrap.php`.

+### Inline definition

+If the code of the closure is relatively short, the controllers may be defined entirely in the `bootstrap.php` file, like so :

 ```PHP
 <?php